EldarBildanov/rsschool-cv/cv.md

     ax = fig.add_axes([0.12, 0.14, 0.88, 0.86])
     ax.scatter(mu, time)
     ax.set_ylim(0,10)

 ## **Experience**
 All my programming experience is based on writing programs for simulating physicochemical systems, which I study as part of working in the European Horizon program and writing my PhD thesis.
-Published work results can be found [here](https://scholar.google.com/citations?user=Ve8e6CIAAAAJ&hl=ru) .
+Published work results can be found [here](https://scholar.google.com/citations?user=Ve8e6CIAAAAJ&hl=ru).

+## **Education**
+Physicist, master of technical science, PhD student (theoretical physics).

+## **English**
+Intermediate (B1).
+I have been studying it since 2k17.
+Now I am a secondment staff participant of European project where I have to communicate between my collegues only i English.